Security Gate

 - Click Save Policies.

-Setting limits (e.g., "Max 0 Critical") ensures that any asset exceeding this threshold during a pipeline scan will fail the Security Gate check.
+Setting limits ensures that any asset exceeding these thresholds during a pipeline scan will trigger a Security Gate result of either Warning or Failed.
 All assets will use these limits unless they have a custom rule configured.

-For specific assets that require different thresholds, you can configure custom rules that override the global policy.
+For specific assets that require different thresholds, you can configure custom rules that override the global rule.
 This is useful for:

 - Legacy applications that need more lenient rules during gradual security improvements